 If several key subjects in the photo, position the dominant part at the lower right point.
 This composition of the frame considers the fact that the person best perceives the information received at the beginning and the end of the viewing.
 Even newscasts are built on this principle, reviewing all the stories at the beginning of the program and leaving the most neutral story for the finale to soften the perception of negative news, the majority in the report.

 Likewise, when looking at your photo, the person will best perceive the latest information received.
 This point is crucial to consider when photographing images with emotional overtones.

 You may also like to read: Rhythm in Photography.

 Can I Break This Rule?

-Perfect symmetry is alien to human balanced perception, because nothing is perfectly symmetrical in the world.
-Hence the popularity of the 3×3 grid rule, which assumes that the placement of objects in the frame will not be centralized.
+Perfect symmetry is alien to balanced human perception because nothing is perfectly symmetrical in the world.
+Hence, the popularity of the 3x3 grid rule assumes that the placement of objects in the frame will not be centralized.
 However, examples of symmetry and deliberately ignoring thirds lines are not rare.
-In many famous works of painting, photography and cinema, composition is not based on this rule.
+In many famous works of painting, photography, and cinema, the composition is not based on this rule.

-Effective composition is a tricky subject because there are so many different details you can use to guide your eye.
-Great artists such as Da Vinci, Van Gogh and Picasso can teach a real master class in this matter.
-They certainly didn’t create their masterpieces just by the following this rule.
+Effective composition is a tricky subject because many different details you can use to guide your eye.
+Great artists such as Da Vinci, Van Gogh, and Picasso can teach an absolute master class in this matter.
+They certainly didn't create their masterpieces just by following this rule.

-The Rule of Thirds is one of the simplest compositional guideline.
+The Rule of Thirds is one of the most straightforward compositional guidelines.
 First of all, it is intended so that you do not make gross mistakes.
-Good composition is about more than just placing important objects in the image at the intersection points of the 3×3 grid.
+Good composition is about more than just placing essential objects in the image at the intersection points of the 3x3 grid.

-Hopefully this article has given you an understanding of this photography rule, and that there are many more techniques used to construct a composition than a 3×3 grid.
-However, this simple method will help prioritize the frame and fill it better, so don’t forget to turn on the grid display in your smartphone camera.
+Hopefully, this article has given you an understanding of this photography rule and that there are many more techniques used to construct a composition than a 3x3 grid.
+However, this simple method will help prioritize the frame and fill it better, so don't forget to turn on the grid display in your smartphone camera.